in

 And Michael Jordan was not the only member of the Bulls to call Highland Park home; Scottie Pippen, Toni Kukoc, B.J.
 Armstrong, and even GM Jerry Krause all lived in the area, as it was within proximity to the team’s practice facility in neighboring Deerfield.

-Which means it only made sense that Michael Jordan’s house would serve as the location of the Breakfast Club — Jordan’s pre-workout routine, where Scottie Pippen, Ron Harper, and Randy Brown would join him as early as 5 am to get in some serious reps (before chowing down on a big breakfast and heading for regular practice).
+This means it only made sense that Michael Jordan’s house would serve as the location of the Breakfast Club — Jordan’s pre-workout routine, where Scottie Pippen, Ron Harper, and Randy Brown would join him as early as 5 a.m. to get in some serious reps (before chowing down on a big breakfast and heading for regular practice).

 Chicago Bulls team members celebrating following Game Five of the 1991 NBA Finals on June 12, 1991.